hnt2601/claude-skills/README.md

 /writing-plans Create a detailed Implementation Plan into docs/plan/lmcache-integration-planner.md from my System Design Document below.
 Include:

 - Implementation phases with 1 sprint (2 weeks)
-- Task breakdown with priorities and effort estimates
+- Task breakdown with priorities with step by step Develop / Staging / Testing / Production / Monitoring phases and effort estimates
 - Risk assessment and mitigation strategies
 - Testing and deployment strategy
 - Resource and infrastructure requirements